The Birds and the Bees 2019

 It’s time for our annual nest box check up at Gambling Lake!
 Join us to help monitor the bird and bee nesting boxes installed on this property.
-Although, the underground bee nest boxes were assembled and installed by volunteers in 2016, this is the first season we would expect to see any usage.
+The underground bee and nest boxes were assembled and installed by volunteers in 2016.
+Come on out and help us learn more about what species call this property home!

 Gambling Lake is an ecologically diverse, 63 hectare (150 ac.) property just north of Miquelon Lake provincial park that features mixed boreal forests, shrublands, grasslands, lake shores and wetlands.
 The area’s extensive wetlands provide habitat for a diversity of waterfowl, including blue-winged teal, American wigeon, northern pintail, lesser scaup and bufflehead.
 Even trumpeter swans, considered endangered in Alberta until July 2014, have been spotted on the property!

 NCC acquired the Gambling Lake property with the assistance of the Government of Canada’s Natural Areas Conservation Program (NACP), a unique public-private partnership to accelerate the pace of land conservation across southern Canada.What you will be doing

 Together, we will break into teams to monitor and clean the underground bee boxes located near the pollinator friendly plants, the song bird nest boxes that line the road, and the duck boxes near the lake.
 It is important that these artificial nesting sites are cleaned out each year to clear space for new individuals and prevent the spread of disease.Why you will love it

 You will have a chance to check on the species that have been frequenting this property throughout the spring and summer months.
 Who knows what we'll find!Questions?